► Updated car tax for new models

 ► 2025 road and car tax bands explained

 Only two things in life are certain: death and car tax.
-It’s a modern reality that motoring isn’t free – and in this guide we explain how Vehicle Excise Duty (VED), also known as car tax and road tax, works in 2025.
+It’s a modern reality that motoring isn’t free – and in this guide we explain how Vehicle Excise Duty (VED), also known as car tax and road tax, works with all the changes coming on 1 April 2025.

-It’s now been a decade since the physical tax discs were discontinued, made digital in a measure to chop down on government spending.
-VED is still a major source of revenue to the UK Treasury and the recent autumn 2024 budget has shaken things up substantially.
-Gone is free road tax for electric vehicles, and anything that contributes any CO2 at all is now facing a substantial price hike in annual road tax.
+It’s now been a decade since physical tax discs were abolished in favour of digital taxation, in a measure to chop down on government spending.
+VED is still a major source of revenue to the UK Treasury and the autumn 2024 budget shook things up for all motorists.
+Gone is free road tax for electric vehicles, and most cars that contribute any CO2 at all are now facing a substantial price hike in annual road tax.

-Read on to learn all about the changes, and just how VED works in 2025.
+Read on to learn all about the changes coming in the next few weeks, and just how VED works in 2025.

 How does car tax work?

 Cars in Great Britain are taxed based on their CO2 emissions, but the age of the car is also taken into consideration when the VED car tax band is calculated.
-And there is also a difference between taxing a brand new car being registered for the first time (known as showroom tax or first registration fee) and one that’s already on the road.
+And there is also a difference between taxing a brand new car being registered for the first time (known as the first-year rate) and one that’s already on the road.
+We’ll explain both types in this explainer.

 In this guide we will attempt to explain all the most likely road tax scenarios.
 First step is to establish your vehicle’s age and CO2 emissions; both are recorded on your car’s V5C registration document from the DVLA – it’s the paperwork you were sent when you first purchased the car.
-Carbon dioxide emissions are quoted in grammes per kilometre (g/km) and record how efficient your vehicle is.
+Carbon dioxide (CO2) emissions are quoted in grammes per kilometre (g/km) and record how efficient your vehicle is.
+A car with 90g/km is pretty clean; a gas guzzler may well top 300g/km or 400g/km.

 It can get a bit complicated.
 Here we explain how much you’ll pay whether you’re taxing a brand new car, a nearly new one or an old banger.
 Read on for our full explainer for how car tax works in Britain.